Three decades of sea turtle conservation on Aruba

 PRESIDENT

-Edith, along with her husband Richard, co-founded Turtugaruba Foundation in 2003, after having started operations 10 years prior.
+Edith, co-founded Turtugaruba Foundation in 2003, after having started operations 10 years prior.
 As the president, she leads the foundation and is the main steward of our mission.

 Untitled design (15)